juanibiapina/lighttree.nvim/README.md

 | float    | Open as floating window. |
 | current  | Open within the current window, like netrw or vinegar would. |

-#### `toggle`
-This is a boolean flag.
-Adding this means that the window will be closed if it is already open.

 #### `dir`
 The directory to set as the root/cwd of the specified window.
 If you include a directory as one of the arguments, it will be assumed to be this option, you